Dates for Enrollment and Eligibility for Students Grades 1-12

 Each year, enrollment begins at the beginning of January.

-- On or after the start of the enrollment period, pick up a “New Student Welcome Packet” from your home school.
+- On or after the start of the enrollment period, pick up a “New Student Welcome Packet” online or from your home school.

 - Complete the enrollment form and collect the required documents listed below.